-Treating the short term side effects of too high dose, however, is only the first step that must be taken.
-Once the patient is stable, there will be amitriptyline withdrawal side effects to contend with, which might require additional treatment.
-There are also the long term effects of amitriptyline, such as damage to the organs, including the brain.
+Treating the short-term side effects of too much high dosage, however, is only the first step that must be taken.
+Once the patient is stable, there will be Amitriptyline withdrawal side effects to contend with, which might require additional Amitriptyline overdose treatment.
+There are also the long-term effects of amitriptyline, such as damage to the organs, including the brain.
 Even once the danger seems to be over, there is a long road to recovery.

 Find the best treatment options.
 Call our free and confidential helpline

 Most private insurances acceptedMarketing fee may apply

 - Abeyaratne, D. D., Liyanapathirana, C., Gamage, A., Karunarathne, P., Botheju, M., & Indrakumar, J. (2016).
 Survival after severe amitriptyline poisoning with prolonged ventricular tachycardia and cardiac arrest.
 BMC research notes, 9(1), 1-5.

 - Avella, J., Katz, M., & Lehrer, M. (2007).
 Assessing free and total morphine following heroin overdose when complicated by the presence of toxic amitriptyline levels.
 Journal of analytical toxicology, 31(8), 540-542.